vhscom/after-dark/README.md

 +++
 ```

-Then simply navigate to the `/search/` URL on your site and let the fun begin.
+Then navigate to the `/search/` path on your site and let the fun begin.

 **Tip:** Consider enabling the After Dark [section menu](#section-menu) to expose the search section to users.

 While deep link searches are supported, please note Fuzzy Search will only return results for [Regular Pages](https://gohugo.io/variables/site/#site-variables-list) and intentionally omits any page tagged for [index blocking](#index-blocking).
 In other words it's easy to find stuff.
 But only if you want it to be found.

 ### Markdown Output